A 6.0 magnitude earthquake shakes eastern Afghanistan near the Pakistan border - WTOP News

-KABUL, Afghanistan (AP) — A magnitude 6.0 earthquake shook eastern Afghanistan near the Pakistan border late Sunday, according to the U.S. Geological Survey.
+KABUL, Afghanistan (AP) — A magnitude 6.0 earthquake shook eastern Afghanistan near the Pakistan border late Sunday, causing some injuries.
+Information on the scale of damage was not immediately available.

-The quake’s epicenter was near Jalalabad, Nangarhar province, and it had a depth of 8 kilometers, the USGS said.
-It struck at 11:47 p.m. local time Sunday.
+The quake at 11:47 p.m. was centered 27 kilometers (17 miles) east-northeast of the city of Jalalabad in Nangarhar province, the U.S. Geological Survey said.
+It was just 8 kilometers (5 miles) deep.
+Shallower quakes tend to cause more damage.

 A magnitude 6.3 earthquake struck Afghanistan on Oct.
 7, 2023, followed by strong aftershocks.
 The Taliban government estimated that at least 4,000 people perished.